celery/ceps/draft/celery-5-high-level-architecture.rst

   :term:`IPC` reliably across all operating systems Celery supports.
   Threads on the other hand require less complicated means of communication.

-  In `trio`_, we simply use a memory channel which is a coroutine and threadsafe way to send and receive values.
+  In `trio`_, we simply use a memory channel which is a coroutine and thread safe way to send and receive values.

 - PyPy's JIT warms up faster.